Pac West Motocross Series ™

 “We’re going to get involved with incentives and the spirit,” Cameron says.
 “Given the size and design of the series, a lot of new riders and non-professional riders can do the whole series.
 Once the word gets out on this, I’m going to send out email blasts that we’re looking for riders.”

 A portion of the event registration fees goes directly into prizes for completing the series.
-“The larger the participation in the series, the larger the prizes waiting for top riders at the end of the seven-race series,” said Brent Davis, the third partner of the Pac West Motocross Promoters Group®.
+“The larger the participation in the series, the larger the prizes waiting for top riders at the end of the 16 round race series,” said Brent Davis, the third partner of the Pac West Motocross Promoters Group®.

 “We want to create a series where there is more in it for the racers,” says Nilsen.
 “We also want to provide an activity for a family with affordable and standardized fees across the series.”